SolraBizna/advent_2023/README.md

 Day 22 penance sketch: "Bribing moon with ice cream."

 Aside from the _Yoshi's Island_ flashbacks, this one was easy.
 Annoyingly easy.
 I don't know why but I took it personally that it was so easy.
 It was much harder to explain my solution than to write it.
 I didn't end up having to write a proper brick intersection function because the naive O(n²) method was fast enough. :Z

+# Puzzle 23

+Day 23 penance sketch: deferred.

+An Oxyd puzzle again!

+While I was pondering a better, graph-theory-driven solution for part 2, my brute force solution gave me an answer.
+I helped a student implement the better solution though.

+(I ended up on the global leaderboard for once!
+I'm gonna feel pretty self-important for a while.)